rsleedbx/lakeflow_connect/README.md

 To run a demo.

-Azure SQL Free and Azure SQL Managed Instance will tried first.
+[Azure SQL Free](https://devblogs.microsoft.com/azure-sql/new-azure-sql-database-free-offer/) and [Azure SQL Managed Instance Free](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/free-offer?view=azuresql) are tried first.
 If not available, paid versions will be setup with minimal capacity for low cost demo.
 Adjust to bigger capacity for a performance tests.

 # Install CLI